Tommy-Lim/market-tracker/README.md

 * As a user, I want to save stocks I'm most interested in so I can view again later in one place.
 * As a user, I want to simulate buying stocks and see how they're performing so I can see how I've done.
 * As a user, I want to see feature-rich charts for single and multiple stocks at once.
+* As a user, I want to search financial news outlets to educate myself on investing.

 ## Key Technologies